Rhino & Elephant Conservation Volunteering

 Volunteers work from Monday to Saturday lunchtime.
 Saturday afternoon and Sunday is leisure time, where you can go fishing, canoeing or hiking, or relax in the garden with a good book!
 We highly recommend a weekend excursion to Victoria Falls (a one hour flight), which should be organised prior to your arrival.

-The minimum recommended project length is one week, and the maximum stay is 12 weeks.
+The minimum project length is one week, and the maximum stay is 12 weeks.
+We recommend a 2-4 week stay to get the most out of your trip.

 How much spending money should I bring?

-We recommend bringing around $100 per week in USD to cover personal expenses such as drinks, souvenirs, t-shirt, snacks, tips and internet usage.
-A weekend trip to Victoria Falls, which we can assist with organising, will cost from $400 depending on flight prices and accommodation.
+We recommend bringing around $100 per week in USD cash to cover personal expenses such as drinks, souvenirs, t-shirt, snacks, tips and internet usage.

 What animals will I encounter?

-Imire is world-world-famous for its eight black and four white rhino.
-In addition, the conservancy is home to three elephants, two cheetah, a herd of Cape buffalo and an elderly male lion, living out his retirement in comfort!
-There is a variety of plains game including eland, kudu, nyala, waterbuck, blesbok, zebra, giraffe, wildebeest and crocodile, plus herds of the rare sable antelope – Zimbabweβs National Animal.
-Imire is also home to a wide variety of birds, reptiles and snakes.
+You will encounter three of Africa’s Big 5 game!
+The project is world-world-famous for its ten black and eight white rhino.
+In addition, the conservancy is home to three elephants and two herds of Cape buffalo.
+There is a variety of plains game including eland, kudu, nyala, waterbuck, blesbok, zebra, giraffe, wildebeest and crocodile, plus herds of the rare sable antelope – Zimbabwe’s National Animal.
+The conservancy is also home to a wide variety of birds, reptiles and snakes.

 What vaccinations do I need?

-Please consult your GP or travel clinic for detailed medical advice.Β All volunteers should make sure their Tetanus, Polio and Hepatitis A and B are up to date.
-A rabies vaccination is recommended but not compulsory.
+Please consult your GP or travel clinic for detailed medical advice.
+All volunteers should make sure their Tetanus is up to date.
+A rabies vaccination is not compulsory.

 Malaria – the project is regarded as a low-risk malaria area, but please consult your GP for guidance.

-Please visit this UK government websiteΒ for more details.
+Please visit this UK government website for more detail

-The primary goal of Imire is to support Zimbabweβs rhino heritage, through the successful breeding and re-introduction of the endangered black rhino.
-Alongside this goal, is to ensure the long term protection of Zimbabweβs wildlife through a unified and holistic approach to wildlife conservation.
+The primary goal of the conservancy is to support Zimbabwe’s rhino heritage, through the successful breeding and reintroduction of the endangered black rhino.
+Alongside this goal, is to ensure the long term protection of Zimbabwe’s wildlife through a unified and holistic approach to wildlife conservation.
 Their aim is to create a blueprint for small conservancies, enabling them to peacefully and successfully exist alongside local communities, ensuring that environmental stakeholders, including landowners, conservationists, communities and local farmers, all benefit from the presence of wildlife.

-The volunteer programme forms a critical part of Imireβs mission to connect responsible travellers, wildlife programmes and community projects, to create a sustainable, long term, collaborative conservation strategy.Β Wildlife volunteers at Imire have a significant impact on Imireβs conservation efforts in Zimbabwe.
+The conservation volunteer programme forms a critical part of their mission to connect responsible travellers, wildlife programmes and community projects, to create a sustainable, long term, collaborative conservation strategy.
+Wildlife volunteers at Imire have a significant impact on Imire’s conservation efforts in Zimbabwe.

-During your time at Imire, volunteers will gain an appreciation of the dedication and commitment it takes to protect wildlife in Africa, and obtain an overall understanding of holistic conservation strategies and ethical conservation practices.
+During your time volunteering in Zimbabwe, volunteers will gain an appreciation of the dedication and commitment it takes to protect wildlife in Africa, and obtain an overall understanding of conservation strategies and ethical conservation practices.

-Imire: Rhino & Wildlife Conservation is a 10,000 hectare privately owned rhino conservancy in the Mashonaland East district of Zimbabwe, approximately 130km east of Harare.
-The conservancy is dedicated to the welfare of all wildlife, with a particular focus on the protection and breeding of white rhino, and the critically endangered black rhino.Β
+Imire: Rhino & Wildlife Conservation is a 10,000 hectare privately owned rhino conservancy in the Mashonaland East district of Zimbabwe, approximately 130 km east of Harare.
+The conservancy is dedicated to the welfare of all wildlife, with a particular focus on protection and breeding.
+Of the world’s five rhino species – the white rhino, the black rhino, the greater one horned rhino, the Javan rhino, and the Sumatran rhino – Imire is home to the white rhino and the critically endangered black rhino.

-Imire was founded in 1948 by Norman and Gilly Travers.
-Originally farmers, the Traversβ had a passion for wildlife and conservation, leading to the establishment of Imire as a wildlife conservancy in 1972.
+The conservancy was founded in 1948 by Norman and Gilly Travers.
+Originally farmers, the Travers’ had a passion for wildlife and conservation, leading to the establishment of Imire as a wildlife conservancy in 1972.
 During the 1970s, game was introduced back onto what was previously farmland.
-Then, like Noahβs Ark, the animals came in two by two and by 1980 the park was home to sizeable herds of plains game – waterbuck, impala, nyala, zebra and the rare sable antelope.
+Then, like Noah’s Ark, the animals came in two by two and by 1980 the park was home to sizable herds of plains game – waterbuck, impala, nyala, zebra and the rare sable antelope.

 A history of rhino conservation

-During the poaching crisis of the 1980s, most of Zimbabweβs remaining black rhino population were relocated to the relative safety of Intensive Protection Zones within private conservancies.
-In 1987, Imire was granted custodianship of seven orphaned calves from the Zambezi Valley and became a dedicated black rhino breeding station.
-To date, 16 rhinoΒ have been born on the reserve, and Imire has released 13 black rhino back into National Parks in Zimbabwe.
+The black market consumer demand for rhino horn created the rhino poaching crisis in the 1980s, and most of Zimbabwe’s remaining black rhino population were relocated to the relative safety of Intensive Protection Zones within private conservancies.
+In 1987, government agencies granted Imire custodianship of seven orphaned calves from the Zambezi Valley and became a dedicated black rhino breeding station.
+To date, 16 rhinos have been born on the reserve, and Imire has released 13 black rhinos back into National Parks in Zimbabwe.

-With increasingly sophisticated wildlife poaching, rhino numbers have again dropped alarmingly.
-Until the current high levels of poaching abate in Zimbabweβs National Parks, Imire has resolved to protect and secure its rhino onsite, rather than risking release into wilderness areas.Β
+With increasingly sophisticated wildlife poaching, rhino numbers have again dropped alarmingly and have caused renewed fears of extinction.
+Until the current high levels of poaching abate in Zimbabwe’s National Parks, Imire has resolved to protect and secure its rhino onsite, rather than risking release into wilderness areas.

 Other wildlife

-Imire is world-world-famous for its eight black and four white rhino, including two rhino calves.
-In addition, the conservancy is home to three elephants, a herd of Cape buffalo and an elderly male lion, living out his retirement in comfort!
-In 2021 Imire was chosen as a partner of the The Aspinall Foundation and given two cheetahs as part of its international wildlife rewilding programme.
+Imire is world-world-famous for its ten black and eight white rhino.
+In addition, the conservancy is home to three elephants, a herd of Cape buffalo and an elderly male lion, rescued from captivity on a farm..

 Volunteer reviews